How to utilize 'systemd-mount' (with examples)

 Explanation:

-• path/to/mount_point: the specific location where you want to mount the file system
+• path/to/mount_point: Specifies the directory where the file system should be mounted.

-Use case 3: Show a list of all local, known block devices with file systems
+Use case 3: List all local, known block devices with file systems

 Code: